olga-gavrilenko82/rsschool-cv/cv.md

 ## About me
-I completed courses in front-end developer at the Melarossa IT school.
+I finished courses in front-end developer at the Melarossa IT school.
 I also heard about RS School there.
 I want to get more knowledge and experience for further employment.

 ## Skills